StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 A few steps are required to migrate successfully from Agent v1 to Agent v2, including the Agent v1 cache.

+{% hint style="warning" %}
-These steps **must be done in order** to prevent any Agent v1 to Agent v2 problems, either caused by the upgrade process or missing Agent v2 cache files.
+These steps **must be done in order** to prevent any Agent v1 to Agent v2 issues.

+Problems like invalid Agent state files, overwritten state files or even a broken Agent v2 instance can occur when the order is broken.
+{% endhint %}

 {% hint style="warning" %}
 ## Impact Analysis